shankey4363/hello-world/README.md

 # hello-world
 First project on GitHub
-In the first project i'm trying to get to know about GitHub itself.
+This is the second edit to check deployment.